Voronenko/devops-traefik-1-deploy-template/Readme.md

 #  / Using templated file and invoking console command
 ```

+## Code in action

+You can try by yourself by cloning or forking https://github.com/Voronenko/devops-traefik-deploy-template

 ## Conclusion

 Traefik is young project, for easy configuration you should pay.
 And payment's currency is rps (request per second)